A CMOS-compatible Ising Machine with Bistable Nodes: Design of the CMOS IC Ising Machines

 This behavior can be easily mimicked with resistively coupled capacitors.
-Consider representing a node with capacitors in a differential manner where the polarity of the voltage represent the spin of the node.
-We can then connect nodes with different conductance/resistance.
-A strong coupling means a high conductance (lower resistor) value so that voltages of two nodes can more easily equilibrate.
-The sign of coupling can also be achieved with connecting either the same or opposite polarity in the differential circuit.
-Once initialized with random voltages, these coupled capacitors can indeed seek some temporary equilibrium -- temporary because the energy stored in the capacitors will eventually dissipate through the coupling resistors and all nodes will decay to value 0, rather than staying at the desired $\pm 1$.
-To induce and maintain the nodes at $\pm 1$, we can introduce a local feedback unit to make the node voltages bistable.
-For brevity, we will refer to such a Bistable, Resistively-coupled Ising Machine as BRIM.
+Consider representing a node with a capacitor, where the polarity of the voltage across it represents the spin of the node.
+More specifically, in \fig~\ref{fig:four_nodes}, if a node has a spin of ``-1", the voltage at the upper terminal (top plate of the capacitor, labeled ``+") is lower than that of the lower terminal (bottom plate of the capacitor).
+We can then connect nodes with different resistors.
+A strong coupling means high conductance (or low resistance), so that voltages of two nodes can more easily equilibrate.
+So, we set $R_{ij}\propto\frac{1}{J_{ij}}$.
+The sign of coupling can also be achieved by connecting either the same or opposite polarity terminals of the corresponding capacitors. \fig~\ref{fig:four_nodes} shows a simple 4-node system mapped from a logical graph of a Max-Cut problem with the labeled edge weights. \footnote{Recall the coupling and edge weight relation, $J_{ij} = -W_{ij}$, in the Ising formula.} It is not difficult to see that the solution should separate the nodes into $\{1, 4\}$ and $\{2, 3\}$.
+Let's see how the machine functions.

-To show that this is a viable approach, we next discuss a concrete example using discrete components.
-We will then delve into the principle behind the operations and explore what characteristics of some circuit elements are needed for the machine to function as expected.
-Later (Sec.~\ref{ssec:arch} and ~\ref{ssec:circuit}) we will detail architecture and circuit design of a complete Ising machine for integrated circuit.